Shoes of the Gospel of Peace

 and having strapped on your feet the gospel of peace in preparation [to face the enemy with firm-footed stability and the readiness produced by the good news].
 (Amplified)

 It took 2 trips and around 1 1/2 hours to arrange.
-But it will be worth it when I'm out in the snow in the winter.
+But it has been worth it when I’m out in the snow and ice in the winter.

 I also do general hill walking and various scrambles up rocks.
 For doing this, I use a different pair of shoes.

 They’re often called ‘approach’ shoes but really they’re like a cross between trainers and boots.
 These shoes are like boots but in a shoe form and pretty protective of your feet and ankles.
 They also have a ridge underneath if I do ‘via ferata’ (which is a sort of climbing while connected to a metal handrail via a harness and some specialist kit).

 I also do a bit of trail running (running on uneven ground like moorland or in the mountains) and again have a slightly different pair of shoes.

 They’re similar to general walking shoes but are more like running shoes but with a tougher exterior and ‘lugs’ and grippy soles designed for running, for grip on mud and rock and to be supportive.

 Finally, I have a pair of climbing shoes.
 These are designed specifically for climbing.
 They are like having another foot outside of your foot!